sola-st/CMI-Finder/README.md

     ```
     python -m preprocessing.prepare_data --model bilstm --sources ./demo_data/data_paths.json --output ./demo_data --length 64 --vector 32
     ```
+    The result of executing this step on our data produces two files: ./datasets/bilstm_vectorized_consistent.npy and ./datasets/bilstm_vectorized_inconsistent.npy.
+Thos two files are enough to launch the training of the BILSTM model.

 * <b>Preparing data for Triplet.</b> The below command prepares the data for the triplet model.
 The command read the data files path saved in the files ./data_paths.json and outputs the results to the folder ./output_folder.
 In the command, we also sepcify the length of sequence of tokens that we want, the vector size depending on the embedding model (default 32) and the embedding model (fasttext)